nvdaes/placeMarkers/readme.md

 *	The specific search feature works when the NVDA's About dialog is open.
 *	In the Specific search dialog, the case sensitive checkbox will be checked if this option was selected for the last search.
 *	When the add-on is updated, bookmarks and strings for specific search saved in the previous version of the add-on will be automatically copied to the new version, unless you prefer to import place markers saved in the main configuration folder of NVDA.
+*	When using the dialog to copy place markers, if the chosen folder is not named placeMarkersBackup, a subfolder with this name will be created to prevent the deletion of directories containing important data, such as Documents or Downloads.

 ## Changes for 12.0 ##
 *	Fixed a critical bug which caused NVDA to crash when trying to open the Notes dialog, if chinese characters were selected before saving bookmarks.